 - Plastic bags are not allowed within the temple complex to keep the hill areas and the waters clean.

 Temple is one of the important shrines of Mysore and hence are marked with major religious celebrations.

 - Navaratri Festival: Navaratri is celebrated to mark the success of the goddess in demolishing the demon and hence is an important affair.
 Devotees line up at the Chamundeshwari Temple to offer their prayers during the festival.
 This festival is also known as the Mysore Dasara festival.

 - Rathothsava Festival: 10 days after Dusshera, this festival takes place.
 On the auspicious day of the full moon, known as Ashwayuja Purnima, this car festival takes place.
 The deity of goddess Chamundeshwari is mounted on the vehicle.
 A representative of the royal family of Wodeyar draws the chariot in a symbolic manner following the rituals and then the vehicle along with the deity is taken around the Chamundeshwari Temple.

 - Theppothsava Festival: Thousands of devotees gather at the Chamundeshwari Temple to witness the pious celebration of Theppothsava, which means the floating festival.
 The festival takes place in the night and the deity of Devi Chamundeshwari is taken round the Devi Tank on a boat.
 As lights fall on the crystalline waters of the tank, a magical environment is created.

 Poojas and Rituals at Chamundeshwari Temple

-- Worship of the goddess is a glamorous affair at the temple.
+- The worship of the goddess is a glamorous affair at the temple.
 Multiple priests are engaged in the worship of the deity.
-The royal family donate gifts to the temple to maintain the pomp and show of the shrine.
+The royal family donates gifts to the temple to maintain the pomp and show of the shrine.

 - Ashada Shukravara, that is, the first Friday of the Hindu lunar month is considered auspicious and devotees folk here to check out the special puja.